mysensors/NodeManager/README.md

 	void print(Print& device);
 	// reset all the counters
 	void reset();
+	// if set request the controller the initial value of this child (default: false) void setRequestInitialValue(bool value);
+	bool getRequestInitialValue();
 #if NODEMANAGER_CONDITIONAL_REPORT == ON
 	// force to send an update after the configured number of minutes void setForceUpdateTimerValue(unsigned long value);